 Repairing Broken Heaters from Bellingham to Mount Vernon to Anacortes Area for Over 72 Years

-Even if people think of Washington as a warm place, its winters can still get pretty bitter, especially without a functioning heater.
+Even if people think of Washington as a warm place, its winters can still get pretty cold, especially without a functioning heater.
 Would you know what to do if yours failed in the middle of a February storm?
 Do you know who to call?
 First, take a deep breath.
 There’s no need to panic.
 LaVergne's Plumbing and Heating is just a phone call away.

 to schedule heater repair in Bellingham or Mount Vernon.